 Rebecca Moore also edited two collections of letters from her two sisters who died in Jonestown.
 Letters from Annie Moore and Letters from Carolyn Moore Layton appear in the Primary Sources section of the site.

-In addition to writing the articles above, Rebecca Moore appeared as a speaker during the Griot Institute of African Studies lecture series entitled Jonestown: 35 Years Later at Bucknell University; her presentation appears on this page (scroll down the videos).
+In addition to writing the articles above, Rebecca Moore appeared as a speaker during the Griot Institute of African Studies lecture series entitled Jonestown: 35 Years Later at Bucknell University; her presentation appears here.

 Rebecca is the author of several books on Jonestown and Peoples Temple, including: